bactopia/bactopia/docs/tutorial.md

 Now we are ready to build our datasets!

 ```
+bactopia datasets \
-bactopia datasets datasets/ --ariba "vfdb_core,card" \
+    --ariba "vfdb_core,card" \
     --species "Staphylococcus aureus" \
     --include_genus \
     --cpus 4
 ```

 Let's review what is happening here.

-`datasets/` is where our datasets will be downloaded, processed and stored.

 `--ariba "vfdb_core,card"` says to download and setup the [VFDB Core](http://www.mgc.ac.cn/VFs/) and the [CARD](https://card.mcmaster.ca/) databases to be used by Ariba.

-`--species "Staphylococcus aureus"` will download MLST schemas associated with *S. aureus* it will also download completed *S. aureus* genomes (RefSeq only) that are used to create a set of protein set for annotation, a Mash sketch for automatic variant calling to the nearest neighbor, and calulate genome size statistics.
+`--species "Staphylococcus aureus"` will download MLST schemas associated with *S. aureus* it will also download completed *S. aureus* genomes (RefSeq only) that are used to create a set of protein set for annotation, a Mash sketch for automatic variant calling to the nearest neighbor, and calculate genome size statistics.

 `--include_genus` will also download completed genomes from the *Staphylococcus* genus that will be used for the protein set.
 These completed genomes **are not** used for the sketch creation or genome size calculation.

 `--cpus 4` will use 4 cpus for downloading and the clustering step.
 Adjust this number according to your setup!

+These datasets will be built into the default `datasets/` folder which can be changed using `--outdir`

 !!! info "Use CARD over MEGARes"
     Staphopia v1 made use of MEGARes, for the purposes of this tutorial we are going to use the CARD database instead.